Cycling Cards of the Legendary Major Taylor Draw Heavy Interest

 When it comes to pre-war cards, the most popular sports issue is baseball by a landslide.
 Others have drawn interest, too, however, and that even counts for more obscure sports, such as cycling.

 While some can be pricey, many cycling cards are pretty cheap.
-Even most cards of greats of the sport such as A.A.
+Even most cards of early greats of the sport such as A.A.
 Zimmerman or A.A.
 Chase don’t command too much money.
 But cards of Major Taylor sort of buck the trend and are very popular with even non-cycling enthusiasts.

 Most recently, Taylor got back into the news as part of a 2018 advertising campaign by Hennessy.
 This commercial that was shown repeatedly was the first time many had even heard of Taylor.

 The pose of Taylor is a popular one.
 It was used on other cards and collectibles of him as well.
 One of those is the similar but different Ogden’s Cigarettes cards.
 While the aforementioned Series F cards were made for Ogden’s Tabs cigarettes, these (card on right) do not have the Tabs name on the backs and, in a different font, merely state they were for Ogden’s Cigarettes.
 These cards also call Taylor an ‘American Champion’ on the front and have blank backs.
-Despite being considerably rarer than Taylor’s Series F Tabs cards, these sell for about the same price.

 When it comes to other ‘standard’ types of cards, Taylor has two more that are found in the massive Felix Potin set, issued in three series’ from 1908 through 1922.